mzdyb/network-configuration-as-code/README.md

 - **Automated deployment**: Ansible automatically applies changes from SoT to devices

-This framework can be further extended and we can also implement the more advanced concepts for example:
+This framework can be further extended with more advanced concepts for example:
 - **Configuration drift detection**: monitor and report unauthorized configuration changes
 - **Automated remediation**: automatically revert drift to maintain SoT compliance
 - **Rollback capabilities**: revert to previous configurations using Git history